COMPLETE STEPS 1-3 BEFORE SUBMITTING AN APPLICATION TO THE NURSING PROGRAM:

-7. Retake TEAS and achieve (62%) composite score no sooner than 120 days after the first TEAS examination.
+7. Retake TEAS and achieve (62%) composite score no sooner than one year after the first TEAS examination.

 Assessment Technologies Institute, LLC provides the TEAS exam.
 They also have resources available to help students prepare and remediate for the TEAS.
 Please go to www.atitesting.com